 Ways to Engage in the Work of Racial Justice

-Many of us want to reach out now in tangible ways in care and support for the neighborhoods in St. Paul and Minneapolis who are struggling with rebuilding, with a lack of grocery stores and pharmacies, with needs that cannot go unmet.
-This is important and it is necessary.
-While we reach out in love in those ways, let us also commit to the hard work of confronting racial injustice and becoming anti-racist.
+There are many ways that we can all engage in the hard work of confronting racial injustice and becoming anti-racist.
 There is so much to learn!
 We can all deepen our understanding of how racism is a part of the fabric of American life in ways we may not even recognize.
 How do we move forward?
 There will be different paths for different travelers.
 We can read.
 We can listen to podcasts.
 We can watch films.
-If we are not Black, we can concentrate on listening to Black voices as they talk about their lives and experiences.
+We can concentrate on listening to the voices of those affected by racism as they talk about their lives and experiences.
 No matter what we choose, there is hard work ahead.
 This hard work can help us to heal the Body of Christ – we can heal ourselves, we can heal our relationships and we can help to heal the world.
-What follows is a wide variety of ways to engage.
-This is not an exhaustive list – it is a start.
-More resources will be added as we move forward.
+The parish Racial Justice Team will continue to add resources as we move forward.
 For now, choose one thing.
 Then choose another to go deeper.
-Consider taking someone with you as you go (even if in this time of COVID “going” means staying in your living room), because the road is always easier to travel with companions.
+Consider taking someone with you as you go, because the road is always easier to travel with companions.
 If you have any questions or you have other ideas to add to this list, get in touch with Suzanne Bernet at .

 Podcasts / Videos